EDI File Scrubber

-Sometimes there is a need to mask sensitive data in EDI files.
-IDs, social security numbers, names and addresses are just a few items that developers may want to hide before sending EDI files to other vendors.
-The EDIFileScrubber allows developers to quickly do this without having to understand the X12 or EDIFACT standards.
+Sometimes there is a need to mask sensitive data.
+IDs, social security numbers, names and addresses are just a few items that may require this.
+EDIFileScrubber allows developers to mask data without having to understand the X12 standard.

-For example, let’s take a simple X12 ISA segment
+For example, let’s take a simple ISA segment

 ISA*00* *00* *ZZ*ASHTB *ZZ*01017 *040315*1005*U*00401*004075123*0*P*:~